 Car-free adventures aroundBarmouthGwynedd

 Seaside Barmouth, with its Victorian cottages and steep, winding alleys, its classic waterfront promenade and spectacular viaduct, is a perfect base for adventures by train, ferry, bike or foot.
-A long sandy beach on the coast of Snowdonia – what could be more spectacular?
-If that’s not enough, there’s the glorious Mawddach estuary to explore, there are castles and wildlife reserves dotted along the coast and fabulous visitor attractions like The Ffestiniog Railway.
+And great for staycations - scroll to the end and find more tips on buses, trains and places to stay.
+There are glorious walks like the Mawddach Trail to explore, castles and wildlife reserves dotted along the coast, and fabulous visitor attractions like The Ffestiniog Railway.

 1. Arrive by train on the Cambrian Lines

 The epic 120-mile ride from Shrewsbury to the Welsh coast is one of the great scenic railway journeys of Britain, crossing the border between England and Wales and passing some spectacular scenery.
-Trains run every two hours from Birmingham and Shrewsbury to the Cambrian Coast.
-Running through hills and mountains towards the sea, the line divides at Dovey Junction station, with the shorter mainline heading south to historic Aberystwyth, and the coastal line running north along the sea to Barmouth.
+Trains run every two hours from Birmingham and Shrewsbury, through hills and mountains, to the Cambrian Coast.
+The line divides at Dovey Junction station, with the shorter mainline heading south to historic Aberystwyth, and the coastal line running north along the sea to Barmouth.

 - From the medieval market town of Shrewsbury, your journey takes you through the rolling sheep-speckled hills of mid Wales and on to the Cambrian Coast.
 Next stop is Welshpool, home to a steam railway and a thirteenth-century castle with lovely gardens.

 - Welsh leader Owain Glyndŵr established the first true Welsh parliament at Machynlleth in 1404.
 Today “Mach” is a friendly market town with a bohemian feel, where you can find everything from male voice choirs to meditation.
 About three miles north of town you can visit the Centre for Alternative Technology and see solar or hydro generators, wind turbines, filtering reed beds and other sustainable systems, all set in pleasant organic gardens.

 - As the train heads on towards Barmouth, look out for wildlife.
 The line runs beside the Dyfi Estuary, its salt marshes, sandbanks and mudflats teeming with birds.

 2. Coastal path and coastal railway